HelenDeunerFerreira/HelenDeunerFerreira/README.md

 ### Hi, I'm Helen!
 - 🌱 I’m currently learning Data Science and Machine Learning with Python
-- 💻 Studying Computer Science at IMED/Atitus
+- 💻 Studying Computer Science at UFFS
 - 🌐 Passo Fundo, Rio Grande do Sul, Brazil
 - 💬 Pronouns: she/her
 <!-- - 💡 I have experience at JS, IoT and tests (manual and automation with Cypress) -->